Dheyson/js-esnext-oop/README.md

 # js-esnext-oop
-A simple implementation of a OOP Principles from a ES5 and ES6 perspective.
+A simple implementation of a OOP Principles from an ES5 and ES6 perspective.